FerranAgulloLopez/ISP_mail_generation/README.md

 For running the API is needed first to fine tune a generator model with the corresponding script from the development phase.
 That model will be mounted inside the container in running time if using docker or K8s/Openshift.
 - In plain OS:
     - set up:
-        - insert the fine tuned generator inside the directory input_model/ with the name input_model.bin
+        - insert the fine tuned generator inside the directory input_generator_model/ with the name input_model.bin
         - install python3.9
         - install the required python packages: pip3 install -r requirements.txt
+        - install the scorer and download a checkpoint: follow the guide in the [official documentation](https://github.com/google-research/bleurt)
+        - insert the chosen pretrained scorer inside the directory input_scorer_model/
         - initialize internal structure: python3 manage.py migrate
     - run: gunicorn --bind :8000 --workers 3 api.wsgi:application
     - for debugging purposes it can also be run as follows: DEBUG=True python3 manage.py runserver